SolarianVulpine/atlas-shell/init_files_variables_and_expansions/README.md

 7. Global variable - Create a script that creates a new global variable
 8. Every addition to true knowledge is an addition to human power - Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 9. Dived and rule - write a script that prints the result of POWER divided by Divide, followed by a new line
+10. Love is anterior to life, posterior to death, initial of creation, and the ecponent of breath - write a script that displays the result of BREATH to the power LOVE